totalgood/bokeh-demos/happiness/README.md

 pyramid, etc) with the bokeh server.

 The django webapp is used to authenticate users and store their data.
-The bokeh server is used to serve up the plots to users and to keep that data uptodate by pushing down new data if its found in the database.
+The bokeh server is used to serve up the plots to users and to keep that data up-to-date by pushing down new data when it is added in django.
 This setup ensures that users only see the data they're allowed to.

+From inside the happiness directory:

-  $ conda create -n happiness --file conda-requirements.txt
+  $ conda env create

+This create step only needs to be run once.
+It uses the environment.yml file to create a new conda environment (similar to a virtual env) with the correct packages installed.

   $ source activate happiness

 Then in one terminal, start bokeh server